 The villa includes a shared kitchen, dining room and living room where researchers can relax and socialize, as well as a fully-equipped laundry room, freely accessible to residents.

-A continental breakfast is served each morning and generally shared among residents.
-The hot lunch, prepared and served by the Foundation, is also shared, encouraging exchange and collaboration.
+A continental breakfast is provided each morning and is usually shared among residents.
+Lunch, served by the Foundation, is also eaten together, promoting interaction and collaboration.

-Outside these times, residents are entirely free to organize their days according to their needs: working at their own pace, going for walks, or enjoying the peaceful surroundings of the estate.
+Outside of these times, residents can organize their days according to their needs: working at their own pace, going for walks, or enjoying the peaceful surroundings of the estate.
 Dinner is not organized by the Foundation: everyone is free to cook for themselves or share a convivial meal with the other researchers.

 Only one joint activity is planned: an internal workshop, organized a few days after arrival, during which each resident presents his or her project and discovers the work of his or her colleagues.